AnnaChmielinska/movielens_analysis/README.md

 - Spark with a master node (port `8080`) and two worker nodes listening on ports `8081` and `8082` respectively.
 - Jupyter notebook server (port `8888`)

-The PostgreSQL is used to ingest data from `/resources`.
+Data from `/resources` is ingested to PostgreSQL.
+Data analysis is done on Spark cluster.

 __Note__: You may have to check if ports mentioned above are open (you can change port values in `.env` file).